The Fellowship (FGFCMI)

-The Full Gospel Fellowship of Churches and Ministers, International (FGFCMI), also known simply as The Fellowship, is a fellowship of like-minded Pentecostal churches and ministers.
+The Full Gospel Fellowship of Churches and Ministers, International (FGFCMI), also known simply as The Fellowship, is a fellowship of like-minded Finished Work Pentecostal churches and ministers.

 The Fellowship was formed from the common thought of some 100 ministers in the Voice of Healing movement that began in 1948.

 On September 18 and 19, 1962 Gordon Lindsay, who was a prominent voice in the movement at the time, held a convention at the Baker Hotel in Dallas for interested ministers.
 Plans were laid and the Full Gospel Fellowship of Churches & Ministers International was born.
 Temporary officers were elected to serve until the great National Convention in latter part of June 1963.
 John Mears President, J.C.
 Hibbard Vice-President, Gordon Lindsay Secretary-Treasurer, W. A. Raiford Executive Secretary.
 June 28, 1963, A. C. Valdez was elected president.